Apply for Aid

 Students and their parents are required to use an FSA ID, made up of a username and password, to access certain U.S. Department of Education websites.
 Your FSA ID is used to confirm your identity when accessing your financial aid information and electronically signing your federal student aid documents.

 - Gain access to FAFSA/Renewal FAFSA on the Web

 - Sign the FAFSA or obtain a copy of your FAFSA information

 - Sign you Federal Loan Master Promissory Note

 - Review your online loan and grant history on the National Student Loan Data System

-- Check Financial Aid status
+- Check Financial Aid status at the University

 - Check disbursements to your student account